Big App Development

 Make sure the app config includes the EmptyRouter.

-Now you can run npm run standalone or yarn standalone to get a standalone bundle.
+Now you can run `yarn build` or `npm run build` (with the correct config) to get a standalone bundle.
 Then you can copy the bundle to any subfolder of your app and use it:

 <script src="module/app-name.js"></script>